saltylex/chore-control/README.md

 - `main.py`: Core logic for data parsing, task distribution, and analytics.
 - `employees_codes.csv` & `tasks_codes.csv`: Sample data inputs for chore and employee assignment.

+### Note

+This project is old.
+It was written in 2021, and it is here only for showcase purposes.
+Check out my more recent projects!